joonan-lab/cwas/docs/steps/effective_num_test.rst

 The parameters of the command are as below:

-- -i, --input_file: Path to the concatenated z-scores.
+  - -i, --input_file: Path to a matrix of correlation or intersected number of variants between two categories.
   - -if, --input_format: Specify the format of the input file.
 Available options are ``corr`` or ``inter``.
 By default, ``corr`` will be used.
 Each format refers to the following:

     - corr: A matrix with correlation values between categories.
     - inter: A matrix with intersected number of variants (or samples) between categories.

   - -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
   - -n, --num_sim: Number of eigen values to use in calculating the number of effective tests.
 The maximum number is equivalent to the number of categories.
 By default, 10000.
   - -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.
-Required only when input format is set to ``inter``.
+Required only when input format is set to ``inter`` or ``-thr`` is not given.
 By default, None.
+  - -c_count, --cat_count: Path of the categories counts file from binomial burden test (\*.category_counts.txt).
   - -t, --tag: Tag used for the name of the output files.
 By default, None.
   - -c, --category_set: Path to a text file containing categories for eigen decomposition.
-If not specified, all of the categories in the z-score file will be used.
+If not specified, all of the categories (surpassing the cutoff) will be used.
 This file must contain ``Category`` column with the name of categories to be used.
-- -ef, --eff_num_test: Calculate the effective number of tests.
-By default, False.

   +-------------------------------------------------------+
   |Category                                               |